LinuxCommandLibrary

 $1-$9

-Positional parameters
+Positional parameters.

 $@

-All positional parameters (separate words)
+All positional parameters as separate words.

 $*

-All positional parameters (single word)
+All positional parameters as a single word.

 $#

-Number of positional parameters
+Number of positional parameters.

 CAVEATS

 Unquoted expansions undergo word splitting and glob expansion.
-Always quote "$var" unless you specifically want splitting.
+Always quote "$var" unless you specifically want splitting.$* vs $@ behave differently in quotes: "$@" preserves argument boundaries, **"$*"** joins them.Command substitution strips trailing newlines from output.

 SEE ALSO